nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS b/BIRTHDAY [t/TAG]…​`

+* FriendDex only allows unique friends to be added.
+This means that each friend should only have a single entry in FriendDex.
+* FriendDex determines uniqueness solely based on the person's names ignoring their letter case.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can provide any number of tags (including 0)
 </div>